Carglglz/bleico/docs/source/examples.rst

 .. warning::

-    Be aware to write the values in the right format, otherwise data will appear as invalid, bleico will raise a wrong format error and a '?' symbol will be shown instead.
+    Be aware to write the values in the right format, otherwise data will appear as invalid, bleico will raise a wrong format error and a question mark ('?') will be shown instead.

 Esp32 (MicroPython)
 -------------------